dp1500/Movie-Recommender-System/README.md

 # Movie Recommendation System

 ## Description
 This project focuses on building a robust movie recommendation system for a mobile app.
 The system suggests movies similar to the user's input movie using various NLP and machine learning techniques.
 A flask backend is used to facilitate communication between the model and the front end using REST APIs.
-Similar movies along with their posters, release dates, name, cast etc are displayed on the screen within a second
+Similar movies along with their posters, release dates, names, cast etc can be displayed on the screen in a second from user selection

 ## Technologies Used